The Delusional Hedge Algorithm as a Model of Human Learning from Diverse Opinions: Experiment 1

 \subsection{Results of Experiment 1}

 \textbf{Online Learning Behavior.} Figure~\ref{fig:exp1_follow_pos1_each_trial_type_over_time_by_group_vs_agents} shows human behavioral responses against different learning algorithms over time.
 In the fully unsupervised setting (the first row of the figure), participants predominantly followed the majority opinion, predicting -1 when at least two sources predicted -1, and predicting +1 otherwise.
-This tendency was more accurately captured by the delusional hedge algorithm compared to the standard hedge algorithm.
+This tendency was more accurately captured by the delusional hedge algorithm compared to the standard hedge algorithm--perhaps trivially, since the standard hedge does not learn at all in this condition.
 In the fully supervised condition (last row of the figure), when the majority of sources (Middle and Far) disagreed with the most accurate source (Near), i.e., $(b_{t,far},b_{t,middle},b_{t,far})=(1,1,-1)$ (third column), participants initially followed the majority but gradually shifted to align with the Near source.
 The standard and delusional hedge algorithms are equivalent in this fully supervised context and both mirrored this learning behavior.
 In the semi-supervised conditions ($0 < p_{visible} < 1$), participants exhibited a learning pattern similar to that in the fully supervised setting when faced with the same scenario in the third column, albeit with a flatter slope as $p_{visible}$ decreased.
-Both the delusional hedge and standard hedge algorithms showed learning curves in these conditions.
-To test the relative of each to human data, we conducted a likelihood ratio test, treating the standard hedge as a nested model within the delusional hedge algorithm (where $\alpha = 0$).
+Both the delusional hedge and standard hedge algorithms showed qualitatively similar learning curves in these conditions.
+To test the relative fitness of each algorithm to human data, we conducted a likelihood ratio test, treating the standard hedge as a nested model within the delusional hedge algorithm (where $\alpha = 0$).
 Across all conditions, the results significantly favored the delusional hedge algorithm, $\lambda (144) = 740.5$, $p < .001$.
 Furthermore, likelihood ratio tests conducted for each semi-supervised condition consistently showed a better fit to the human data for the delusional than the standard hedge algorithm, $ps < .05$ (Bonferroni corrected).
-Finally, the accuracy-majority heuristic mode did not capture participant behavior well, showing a much stronger tendency to follow the Near source when $p_{visible}>0$, espeically early in learning.
+Finally, the accuracy-majority heuristic mode did not capture participant behavior well, showing a much stronger tendency to follow the Near source when $p_{visible}>0$, especially early in learning.

 \textbf{Final-State Trust in Algorithm Simulations.} The first row of Figure~\ref{fig:exp1_rating_by_group_human_vs_hedge} shows the final-state trust levels ($p_{Tk}$) assigned by both standard and delusional hedge algorithms.
 Mixed-effect ANOVAs revealed significant $p_{visible}$ $\times$ source interactions for both algorithms (Delusional hedge: $F(2,537)=123.28, p<.001$; Standard hedge: $F(2,537)=90.07, p<.001$).
 Post-hoc analysis showed distinct patterns: for delusional hedge, the Near source consistently received the highest trust for $p_{visible} > 0$, while the Middle source had the highest trust in the fully unsupervised setting ($p_{visible} = 0$) due to delusional loss ($p_{T,middle}=0.764$).
 Conversely, standard hedge algorithm assigned equal trust to all sources ($p_{Tk}=1/3$) in the unsupervised condition.
 Thus, the fully unsupervised condition highlighted a clear distinction between the standard hedge algorithm and the delusional hedge algorithm.